 Q. Does the court system provide parking for people with disabilities?

 A. Not all of our courthouses have public parking facilities and those that do are usually not operated by the court system.
 If you are visiting a facility that provides parking for the public, there should be some spaces reserved for people with disabilities.
-You should contact the local ADA liaison to find out what is available at the courthouse you will be visiting.

 A. Decisions involving court proceedings must be at the discretion of the judge presiding over the case.
 On a case-by-case basis, and with approval of the judge, telephone conferencing has been used as a way to accommodate people who cannot leave their homes or who will have difficulty accessing the court building.